libssh/libssh-mirror/CONTRIBUTING.md

 Braces for code blocks used by for, if, switch, while, do..while, etc.  should begin on the same line as the statement keyword and end on a line of their own.
-You should always include braces, even if the block only contains one statement.
-NOTE: Functions are different and the beginning left brace should be located in the first column on the next line.
+You should always include braces, even if the block only contains one statement.  **NOTE**: Functions are different and the beginning left brace should be located in the first column on the next line.

 If the beginning statement has to be broken across lines due to length, the